All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Ozempic's primary effects on appetite and blood sugar are closely linked to changes in digestive speed.
 By activating GLP-1 receptors in the gut, the medication slows the rate at which food moves from the stomach into the small intestine.
 This delay changes the pressure dynamics inside your stomach in ways that promote acid reflux.

 Stomach stays fuller longer.
 A full stomach pushes outward and upward against the lower esophageal sphincter (LES), the muscular valve between your esophagus and stomach.
-When the LES cannot maintain its seal against this pressure, acid escapes upward.
+When the LES can't maintain its seal against this pressure, acid escapes upward.

 More acid over a longer window.
 The stomach produces hydrochloric acid whenever food is present.
 Because Ozempic keeps food in the stomach longer, acid production continues for an extended period, increasing the volume of acid available to reflux.